A Better Place to Put Your Cash Cushion in 2025: The Betterment Emergency Fund

 Does that mean you should have no cash in your portfolio?
 Obviously not—things happen, and there are those obnoxious things called bills that need to be paid.
 You certainly want enough cash on hand to cover the next 60 days of your life at any given time, and probably more than that—but beyond your realistic “cash on hand” amount, you (typically) don’t want 5+ figures of wealth sitting dormant in a traditional savings account.*

-Betterment’s Emergency Fund account for emergency savings
+Betterment’s Emergency Fund account for your emergency savings

 I don’t make the decision to recommend Betterment’s Emergency Fund account lightly, as I had always religiously followed the “6 months of cash” dogma of Personal Finance Dot Com.